MariaHochstoeger/el-madre/Testing.md

 - When creating my categories, the site did not display correctly when appending /category/one-of-my-categories to the url even though the url was constructed correctly.
 The solution was that in the class CatListView(ListView), the variable template_name was incorrectly set to 'category.html', while the correct path was template_name = 'blog/category.html'.
 - When creating my categories-dropdown in the navbar, the categories did not display.
 The reason was that I had used data-toggle="dropdown", which came from older Bootstrap versions.
 Fixed by changing to data-bs-toggle="dropdown", which is the correct attribute under Bootstrap 5.
 - There were underscores between the icons in the footer.
 Fixed by removing whitespaces between the Font Awesome icons and their anchor tags.
-- When a logged in user clicked on "Add to favourites" on a post which they had previously already favourited, then the post was removed from the user's favourites.
+- For a logged in user, the button on top of a detailed post view still read "Add to favourites" even after clicking it.
+However, when clicking "Add to Favourites" on a post which the user had previously already favourited, the post was then removed from the user's favourites.
 Fixed by changing the content of the button so a user would know that clicking the button again would result in "Remove from Favourites".
 - On mobile view, if the blog post title was too long, the Add to/Remove from Favourites button was not or only partly visible.
 Solved by adding a media-query adjusting the masthead-height to auto in style.css.
 - On tablets, when looking at posts in detail, the image was sometimes shorter in height than the title.
 Resolved by restricting the title length to max.
 50 characters in the model.
 - On smaller screens, the images were too high.
 Fixed by adding a media query.